 In other words, introverts might be able to boost their mood by acting extraverted more often, and without much effort.

-A positive feedback loop
+The outgoing introvert and the positive feedback loop

 But what causes this effect?
 A new study published in the journal Personality and Individual Differences suggests that pretending to be extraverted evokes positive feedback from others.